magento/devdocs/guides/v2.1/cloud/release-notes/cloud-tools.md

 -  **Deployment fixes**

-    -  JIRA-MAGECLOUD-2603-->Now the entire deployment phase runs in maintenance mode to ensure that customers are notified about all deployment issues that require fixes before any new code is copied to staging or production.
+    -  JIRA-MAGECLOUD-2603-->Now the entire deployment phase runs in maintenance mode to ensure that customers are notified about all deployment issues that require fixes before any new code is copied to the final server.

     -  Updated validation checks to minimize deployment failures caused by non-critical environment configuration issues.

        -  JIRA-MAGECLOUD-2603-->Issue a warning if the ADMIN_EMAIL address is associated with another account.